-ALS/MND is a condition in which nerves in the brain and spinal cord that control movement (motor neurons) stop working.
+Amyotrophic lateral sclerosis (ALS; also known as motor neuron disease or MND) is a condition in which nerves in the brain and spinal cord that control movement (motor neurons) stop working.
 A person with ALS/MND has difficulty moving, swallowing, chewing and speaking, which become worse over time.
 Half of people with ALS/MND die within three years of their first symptoms.
 Weakness of muscles used in breathing often leads to death.
 The condition currently has no cure.
-Current treatment regimens largely focus on relieving symptoms to improve the quality of life of those affected.
+Current treatment approaches largely focus on relieving symptoms to improve the quality of life of those affected.

 Key results and quality of the evidence

-The evidence is up to date as of 21 June 2016.
+The evidence is up to date as of July 2019.

-To assess the effects of cell-based therapy for people with ALS/MND, compared with placebo or no additional treatment.
+To assess the effects of cell-based therapy for people with ALS/MND, compared with placebo or no treatment.

 We followed standard Cochrane methodology.